Skip to Content

 Sulphur Mountain gondola

-Inside the interpretation center, you can learn about the animals living in the Canadian Rockies and the mountains surrounding Sulphur Mountain.
+Inside the interpretation center, we learned about the animals living in the Canadian Rockies and the mountains surrounding Sulphur Mountain.
+Families can download the Agents of Discovery mobile game, which invites the little ones to explore through the app.

 Sulphur Mountain boardwalk